mahume/bamazon/README.md

 ```
 node bamazonCustomer.js
 ```
-*A table of all current products is displayed.
-With the option to 'Purchase a product' or 'Exit'.*
+*A table of all current products is displayed with the option to 'Purchase a product' or 'Exit'.*
 ![](gifs/customer.gif)

 #### Purchase a product
 1. Enter the ID# of the product which you would like to purchase.
 2. Select the quantity.

 *A receipt of purchase will be displayed and the grand total will be added to the 'Total Sales' column.*
 ![](gifs/purchase.gif)